At the Culture First conference, Lindsay McGregor’s keynote answered three questions:

 Want to learn more from Lindsay?

-In the full keynote you’ll learn:
+In the full keynote above you’ll learn:

 - The defining details of an 1805 naval battle of where using adaptive performance strategies secured an unlikely victory for Britain